What is CloudExtend Autopilot?

 - Open the CloudExtend setup wizard by going to Setup->Custom->Celigo CloudExtend Setup.
 Navigate to step 2 by clicking Next.

 - Look for the "Autopilot settings" configuration pane.
 (Note: This is only visible for accounts that have a license (including beta) for Autopilot.
+The user performing the setup must also have a valid Gmail license if enabling Autopilot.

 - Enter the Token ID and Secret from the above step and click Submit.